nsobotka/Cis5500-final-project/README.md

 TODO.

 ## Layout
-Cleaning.py contains all of our preprocessing code.
+- Cleaning.py: contains all of our preprocessing code.
 It was uploaded from the saved csvs through DataGrip.
-Website contains all of the website code.
-Here are some of the important files
+- Temp save of queries.txt: contains copies of all queries used on the website.
+Multiple versions of queries, such as map queries, are not included
+- Website:
   - Client:
     - public: contains index.html
     - src:
       - fetcher and index js files
       - components: MenuBar file
       - pages: All of the js files for pages
   - Server: server contains routes.js and server.js

 ## Motivation
 Motivated by our common use of Spotify and interest in music, we decided to create a website that allows a user to interact with music data on Spotify.
 We aim to visualize trends in music across time, geography, and genres, and provide a platform for learning about your favorite artists.